 Deferments include the in-school and grace period deferments, a graduate fellowship deferment, a rehabilitation training program deferment, the unemployment deferment, the economic hardship deferment, the cancer treatment deferment, the military service deferment and the post-active duty student loan deferment.
 The graduate fellowship deferment is not available during medical or dental internships or residencies.

 The cancer treatment deferment is unusual in that the federal government pays the interest on both subsidized and unsubsidized federal student loans while the borrower is receiving active cancer treatment and for six months afterward.

 Mandatory forbearances may also occur in administrative situations, such as a change in loan servicer or when approval for a deferment is still pending.
-In other cases, administrative forbearances are at the discretion of the lender or servicer.
+In other cases, an administrative forbearance is at the discretion of the lender or servicer.
 For example, a private lender may place some of your student loans in a hardship forbearance if they do not qualify for deferment.

 Many deferments and forbearances have specific eligibility requirements, often depending on the borrower’s activities or financial circumstances.
 But, there are also several general eligibility requirements that apply to all deferments and forbearances.

 In particular, the borrower must not be in default on his or her federal student loans.
 Borrowers who are in default on their student loans lose eligibility for deferments and forbearances.
 So, it is best to exhaust eligibility for deferments and forbearances before defaulting on your federal student loans.

 Forbearances may be requested by telephone, but written confirmation of the forbearance must be sent within 30 days.
 Wait until you get written confirmation of a deferment or forbearance to stop making payments on your student loans.
 Otherwise, your student loans might go into default if the deferment or forbearance was not approved or the paperwork was lost.

 To apply for a deferment or forbearance, contact the lender or loan servicer.